Loading...

 systemctl status nginx

 This is your initial triage view: loaded state, enablement, active state, and the failing ExecStart context.
-If it is failing, your next step is the journal for the exact error text.
+If it is failing, pull the journal for the exact error text.

 ● nginx.service - A high performance web server